-The Group depends on its credit ratings and sovereign credit ratings, especially Spain's credit ratings
+The Group depends on its credit ratings and sovereign credit ratings, especially Spain's and Mexico's credit ratings

 Rating agencies periodically review the Group's debt credit ratings.
 Any reduction, effective or anticipated, in any such ratings of the Group, whether below investment grade or otherwise, could limit or impair the Group's access to capital markets and other possible sources of liquidity and increase the Group's financing cost, and entail the breach or early termination of certain contracts or give rise to additional obligations under those contracts, such as the need to grant additional guarantees.
-The Group estimates that if, at 31st December, 2022, rating agencies had downgraded BBVA's long-term senior debt rating by one notch, it would have had to provide additional guarantees/ collateral amounting to €57.9 million under its derivative and other financial contracts.
-A hypothetical two-notch downgrade would have involved an outlay of €82.3 million in additional guarantees/collateral.
+The Group estimates that if, on 31st December, 2023, rating agencies had downgraded BBVA's long-term senior debt rating by one notch, it would have had to provide additional guarantees/ collateral amounting to €72.4 million under its derivative and other financial contracts.
+A hypothetical two-notch downgrade would have involved an outlay of €88.2 million in additional guarantees/collateral.
 Furthermore, if the Group were required to cancel its derivative contracts with some of its counterparties and were unable to replace them, its market risk would worsen.
-Likewise, a reduction in the credit rating could affect the Group's ability to sell or market some of its products or to participate in certain transactions, and could lead to the loss of customer deposits and make third parties less willing to carry out commercial transactions with the Group (especially those that require a minimum credit rating), having a significant adverse impact on the Group's business, financial condition and results of operations.
+Likewise, a reduction in the credit rating could affect the

+Group's ability to sell or market some of its products or to participate in certain transactions, and could lead to the loss of customer deposits and make third parties less willing to carry out commercial transactions with the Group (especially those that require a minimum credit rating), having a material adverse effect on the Group's business, financial condition and results of operations.

-Furthermore, the Group's credit ratings could be affected by variations in sovereign credit ratings, particularly the rating of Spanish sovereign debt.
-The Group holds a significant portfolio of debt issued by the Kingdom of Spain, by the Spanish autonomous communities and by other Spanish issuers.
-As of 31st December, 2022 and 31st December, 2021, the Group's exposure (EBA criteria) to the Kingdom of Spain's public debt portfolio was €39,485 million and €38,626 million, respectively, representing 5.5 per cent. and 5.8 per cent. of the consolidated total assets of the Group, respectively.
-Any decrease in the credit rating of the Kingdom of Spain could adversely affect the valuation of the respective debt portfolios held by the Group and lead to a reduction in the Group's credit ratings.
-Additionally, counterparties to many of the credit agreements signed with the Group could also be affected by a decrease in the credit rating of the Kingdom of Spain, which could limit their ability to attract additional resources or otherwise affect their ability to pay their outstanding obligations to the Group.
-The Group's exposure to the public debt portfolio of the rest of Europe, Mexico and Turkey as of 31st December, 2022 was €6,227 million, €33,726 million and €9,871 million respectively (as of 31st December, 2021 it was €8,336 million, €32,445 million and €5,827 million, respectively), representing and 0.9 per cent., 4.7 per cent. and 1.4 per cent., respectively, of the consolidated total assets of the Group (as of 31st December, 2021 it represented 1.3 per cent., 4.9 per cent. and 0.9 per cent., respectively).
-Downgrades and rating revisions for these countries would therefore also have an impact on the Group's financial position.
+Furthermore, the Group's credit ratings could be affected by variations in sovereign credit ratings, particularly the rating of Spanish and Mexican sovereign debt.
+The Group holds a significant portfolio of debt issued by Spain, Spanish autonomous communities, Mexico and other Spanish and Mexican issuers.
+As of 31st December, 2023 and 31st December, 2022, the Group's exposure (EBA criteria) to Spain's public debt portfolio was €46,978 million and €39,485 million, respectively, representing 6.1 per cent. and 5.5 per cent. of the consolidated total assets of the Group, respectively.
+As of 31st December, 2023 and 31st December, 2022, the Group's exposure (EBA criteria) to the Mexico's public debt portfolio was €38,583 million and €33,726 million, respectively, representing 5.0 per cent. and 4.7 per cent. of the consolidated total assets of the Group, respectively.
+Any decrease in the credit rating of Spain or Mexico could adversely affect the valuation of the respective debt portfolios held by the Group and lead to a reduction in the Group's credit ratings.
+Additionally, counterparties to many of the credit agreements signed with the Group could also be affected by a decrease in the credit rating of these countries, which could limit their ability to attract additional resources or otherwise affect their ability to pay their outstanding obligations to the Group.

-In the future, new reviews or changes in BBVA's credit ratings could occur as a result of the current or future economic situation and geopolitical conditions, which could have a significant adverse effect on the Group's business, financial condition and results of operations.
+It is possible that current or future economic and geopolitical conditions or other factors could lead to ratings actions and changes to BBVA's credit ratings, any of which could have a material adverse effect on the Group's business, financial condition and results of operations.